alejandronotario/Google-Cloud-Tasks/cloudSql/README.md

 ```
 - Giving credentials.
 Is is necessary to give credentials to SQL Cloud to allow it to import and export data.
 Server account can be found at SQL Cloud overview.
 For this:

-- 1. Create a text file with instance description in which it can be found the service account address:
+- 1. Creating a text file with instance description in which it can be found the service account address:

 ```console
 user@cloudshell:~ ([PROJECT_ID])$ gcloud sql instances describe [INSTANCE_NAME] > [FILE_NAME].txt

 ```

-- 2. Extract service account address:
+- 2. Extracting service account address:

 ```console
 user@cloudshell:~ ([PROJECT_ID])$ grep -o ' .*gserviceaccount.com' account.txt > accountAddress.txt

 ```
-- 3. Remove the first space:
+- 3. Removing the first space:

 ```console
 user@cloudshell:~ ([PROJECT_ID])$ tr -d ' ' < accountAddress.txt > no-spaces.txt

 ```
-- 4. Assign the variable:
+- 4. Assigning the variable:

 ```console
 user@cloudshell:~ ([PROJECT_ID])$ value=$(<no-spaces.txt)